etrenholm/budget-tracker/README.md

 * [Credit](#credit)

 ## Description
-Create a social network application that can handle large amounts of unstructured data about users, thoughts, reactions, and friends by using NoSQL as a database.
+Create an application that can track withdrawals and deposits with or without an internet connection.

 ## Installation
 Open the terminal and type the following to install all packages and dependencies: